-The analysis of binding into adjuncts given in (16b) works only if the bindee depends on the subject and is contained within the (modified) VP.
+The analysis of binding into adjuncts given in (16b) only works in cases where the binder serves as the subject and the bindee-containing adjunct serves as a VP-modifier.
 It doesn't apply to the cases below: in (28a), the binder no wine is inside the VP; in (28b), the if-clause modifies a sentence, not a VP.
-These cases are also difficult to Jacobson's solution (see fn.
-7).

-(28) a.
-We will sell no wine{i} [before its{i} time].

-b.
-[John{i} will be disappointed] [if his{i} mom is late].
+- (28) a.
+We will sell no wine, [before its, time]. - b.
+[John_i will be disappointed] [if his_i mom is late].

-The two-dimensional account now allows us to derive dependencies in the above cases by the i-rule.
+The two-dimensional account allows us to derive dependencies in the above cases by the i-rule.
 Basically, the analysis in (16b) allows the i-rule to be applied to a string that contains the bindee but not the binder; here, by analyzing the binder as a two-dimensional expression, we can apply the i-rule to a string that contains also the binder, no matter whether this string is a VP or a sentence.

 For example, in (28a), applying g-sup to each of the strings that 'c-command' its passes up the information about this bindable pronoun; likewise, applying g-sl to the strings that 'c-command' the object no wine passes up the information about the 'trace'-part of this quantificational binder.
-Composition yields a two-dimensional sentence with an $(S/NP)^{NP}$ -category at the bottom.
+Composition yields a two-dimensional sentence with an (S/NP)^{NP}-category at the bottom.
 Further, applying i to this sentence closes off the dependency between its and the 'trace'-part of no wine, yielding a binding-into-adjunct effect.